fghaas/openinfrasummit2019-shanghai/markdown/nested-virtualization.md

 ## Nested virtualization

 <!-- Note -->
-Nested virtualization is an interesting OpenStack use case.
+And finally: nested virtualization.
+This is an interesting OpenStack feature.

 Most people usually don’t need it, but if you do, it comes in quite handy.